laravel/docs/billing.md

     // Stripe Accepts Charges In Cents...
     $stripeCharge = $user->charge(100, $paymentMethod);

-The `charge` method accepts a an array as its third argument, allowing you to pass any options you wish to the underlying Stripe charge creation.
+The `charge` method accepts an array as its third argument, allowing you to pass any options you wish to the underlying Stripe charge creation.
 Consult the Stripe documentation regarding the options available to you when creating charges:

     $user->charge(100, $paymentMethod, [
         'custom_option' => $value,